Returning home from the Arctic

 With such expansive distances to cover, flying to the Northwest Passage is unquestionably the fastest, easiest option.
 Many expedition trips will start or end in Greenland, with flights into and out of Kangerlussuaq – where a full-sized runway allows for reliable flight service.
 With a population of only 36,000 living in just 25 communities across the Canadian province Nunavut’s 2 million km², there is little availability or need for air travel or landing sites, so local airlines, Canadian North and First Air offer only limited and irregular scheduled flights.

-In travelling to the Northwest Passage, which is part of the Canadian Arctic, you will need to ask your local embassy or consulate if you need a visa.
+When travelling to the Northwest Passage, which is part of the Canadian Arctic, you'll need to ask your local embassy or consulate if you require a visa.

 Scenery of the Northwest Passage

-When you are booking your flights you will need to check your trip dates carefully and ensure you are arriving in plenty of time.
-If you are late, the ship will not wait for you.
+When booking your flights, please check your trip dates carefully and make sure you're arriving in plenty of time.
+If you're late, your ship will not wait for you.

 Booking your international flights will depend on your personal circumstances.
-Some of our passengers are choosing to wait to purchase flights, while others are preferring to book their flights to take advantage of current availability and pricing.
+Some of our passengers choose to wait to purchase flights, while others prefer to book theirs to take advantage of current availability and pricing.
 We would recommend that you seek the advice of an airline or flight specialist.

-Changeable/refundable tickets will give you peace of mind and flexibility should anything unexpected happen.
+Changeable/refundable tickets will give you peace of mind and flexibility if anything unexpected happens.
 Whatever you choose, we strongly recommend that you opt for flexible ticket options.

-We strongly advise building in a minimum of two nights at the start of your itinerary to provide a buffer in case of travel delay.
-This allows time for any mandatory pre-embarkation arrangements, including Covid-19 testing, and ensures you’re refreshed and ready for your adventure.
+Please build in a minimum of two nights at the start of your itinerary as a buffer in case of travel delay.
+This allows time for any mandatory pre-embarkation arrangements and helps to make sure you’re refreshed and ready for your adventure.
 Some cruise packages may already include one night of pre-voyage accommodation; please check your itinerary for details.

-The cruise will not wait for you if you are delayed arriving at the start point, so it is sensible to plan in plenty of time for your travels.
+The cruise will not wait for you if you're delayed arriving at the start point, so it's sensible to plan in plenty of time for your travels.

 Your lodge in the wilds of Greenland

-The Northwest Passage is sparsely populated, and it is not an easy place to get to.
+The Northwest Passage is sparsely populated and isn't an easy place to reach.
 Anyone travelling by air will be bound by a handful of fairly unreliable scheduled flights between the communities.
 This does make independent travel in the region something of a major challenge and adventure!

 Because of this, our expedition trips rely on chartered flights in and out of the more substantial settlements where it’s possible to land larger jets.
-These flights go from Calgary, Yellowknife, Ottawa or Toronto to settlements including Cambridge Bay, Kugluktuk and Resolute (in the Northwest Passage), or Kangerlussuaq in Greenland.
+These tend to depart from Calgary, Yellowknife, Ottawa or Toronto and arrive in settlements including Cambridge Bay, Kugluktuk and Resolute (in the Northwest Passage), or Kangerlussuaq in Greenland.

 To find information on your charter flights, please refer to your itinerary or reach out to your Customer Experience Coordinator with any questions.

-Please note you will still need to arrange your international flights.
-Swoop does not have an in-house flights team, so you will need to book your international flights directly with the airline, or use a local flight agent.
+Please note that you'll still need to arrange your international flights.
+Swoop does not have an in-house flights team, so we'd advise booking your international flights directly with the airline or using a local flight agent.

-You should bring your complete travel insurance policy with you when travelling in order to provide evidence of Covid-19 coverage, as needed.
-As well as ensuring your full policy is available on your phone or tablet, we recommend that you carry a printout and a spare copy in case you lose one.
+Bring your complete travel insurance policy with you when travelling.
+As well as making sure your full policy is available on your phone or tablet, we recommend that you carry a printout and a spare copy in case you lose one.

 Views of Greenland in winter, near Ilulissat